Puerto Rico’s 2019-2020 Winter Baseball League

 The stadium is big, beautiful and well-maintained.
 It has the typical big-screen scoreboard, so you could see the score and who was pitching and batting.

 The snack bar had reasonably priced food and beverages, with some typical Puerto Rican food (like plantain chips and pinchos), some regular ballpark fare (like popcorn, hamburgers and hot dogs).
-The local Medalla beer was $3/can, and the beer guy came around in the stands every 5 minutes or so.
+The local Medalla beer was $2/glass, and the beer guy came around every 15 minutes or so.
 There was even a bar for mixed drinks, with a waitress to bring them to you if you didn’t want to get up and risk missing the action.
-The bathrooms were plentiful and clean.
+The bathrooms were plentiful and clean (well last time I went they were “sort-of” clean!).

 There were security guards around, but there were no issues that needed them.
 There was plenty of parking (and close to the stadium entrance since there were so few spectators).

+Check schedule to exact times as they are variable.
 Game times vary by day of week and stadium, so make sure to check the schedule for start times.
-And. they seem to start on time, so don’t be late!

 Bring an umbrella with you.
 The season is during a wet time of year, so showers come and go.
 The game we went to continued through a light rain.
 Many people got up and moved to covered sections of the stands during the showers.